Fenchel-Young Variational Learning: FENCHEL-YOUNG VARIATIONAL INFERENCE

-In this paper, we focus on FYVI with Tsallis $\rho$-negentropies $\Omega_{\rho}$ as regularizers, which as mentioned above, for $\rho>1$, naturally induce variational posteriors with adaptively sparse support, \textit{i.e.}, such that the support may be strictly smaller than $\mathcal{Z}$ and may depend on $x$.
-In contrast, for $\rho<1$, the variational posteriors may be denser (closer to uniform) than those obtained with standard Shannon entropy regularization (\textit{i.e.}, $\rho =1$); we will not consider this case, and leave it for future work.
+We focus on FYVI with Tsallis $\rho$-negentropies $\Omega_{\rho}$ as regularizers, which for $\rho>1$ naturally induce variational posteriors with adaptively sparse support, that is, such that the support may be strictly smaller than $\mathcal{Z}$ and depends on observations $x$.
+In contrast, when $\rho<1$ the variational posteriors would be denser (closer to uniform) than those obtained with standard Shannon entropy regularization ($\rho =1$); we do not consider this case, and leave it for future work.
+Figure~\ref{fig:sparselogistic} illustrates the appeal of sparse posteriors on a 1D logistic regression problem: Due to the compact support, the approximate posteriors with $\rho=2$ and $\rho=1.5$ are closer to the MAP solution while still capturing uncertainty around it.
+Our FYVI framework gives us a new tool to control how close we want to be to the MAP solution, which we expect to be helpful in deep~learning.

-By definition, an exponential family has a support that cannot depend on its parameters \citep{Barndorff-Nielsen}.
-Consequently, due to their variable support, generalized posteriors obtained via \eqref{eq:fylr0}, where $\Omega = \Omega_{\rho}$, a Tsallis $\rho$-negentropy with $\rho >1$, cannot belong to an exponential family.
-This fact implies that contrary to the suggestion of the RoT (rule of three \citep{knoblauch2022optimization}), the variational family $\mathcal{Q}$ and the divergence cannot always be chosen independently of each other.
-Namely, adopting a divergence that may yield generalized posteriors with variable/adaptive support is incompatible with a variational family in any exponential family.
-In Appendix \ref{sec:maxent}, following similar derivations as \citet[Prop.
-8]{martins2022sparse}, we prove Proposition \ref{thm:1}, demonstrating that for $\Omega = \Omega_{\rho}$, problem \eqref{eq:fylr0} is equivalent to a maximum Tsallis maximum $\rho$-entropy problem, the solution of which belongs to a $(2-\rho)$-exponential family,
+By definition, exponential families ($\rho=1$) have support that cannot depend on their parameters \citep{Barndorff-Nielsen}.
+Consequently, due to their variable support, generalized posteriors obtained through \eqref{eq:fylr0} where $\Omega$ is a Tsallis $\rho$-negentropy with $\rho >1$, cannot belong to an exponential family.
+This fact implies that contrary to \citet{knoblauch2022optimization}'s rule of three suggestion the variational family $\mathcal{Q}$ and the divergence should not naively be chosen independently of each other.
+For example, adopting a divergence that may yield generalized posteriors with adaptive support is incompatible with a variational family in any exponential family.
+In Appendix A, following similar derivations as Prop.~8 in \citet{martins2022sparse}, we show that for $\Omega = \Omega_{\rho}$ the optimization in \eqref{eq:fylr0} is equivalent to a maximum Tsallis $\rho$-entropy problem.
+The solution to that problem belongs to a $(2-\rho)$-exponential family of the form

-where $A_\rho$ is a normalization function and $[a]_+ = \max\{0,a\}$ is the positive part operator, a.k.a. \textit{rectified linear unit} (ReLU).
-Notice that the ReLU operation may produce zero results, thus assigning exactly zero probability (or probability density) to some elements of $\mathcal{Z}$, and the support of $q_x^\star$ may depend on $x$, something that is impossible in any exponential family.
+where $A_\rho$ is a normalization function and $[a]_+ = \max\{0,a\}$ is the positive part operator or rectified linear unit (ReLU).
+Notice that the ReLU operation may assign exactly zero probability (density) to some elements of $\mathcal{Z}$, and the support of $q_x^\star$ may depend on $x$, something that is impossible in any exponential family.